dead-claudia/mithril-helpers/README.md

 ## License

-Everything here is licensed under ISC except for the `/migrate` modules, whose licenses are specified in those files.
-Feel free to use it however you wish (within those restrictions, of course).
+All the source code here is licensed under Blue Oak Model License 1.0.0 except for the `/migrate` modules, whose licenses are specified in those files (at the time of writing, it's a single file licensed MIT).
+Feel free to use it however you wish (within these restrictions, of course).
+The documentation is licensed under CC-BY 4.0 unless otherwise specified.

-See [here](https://github.com/isiahmeadows/mithril-helpers/tree/master/LICENSE.txt) for the license.
+See [here](https://github.com/isiahmeadows/mithril-helpers/tree/master/LICENSE.txt) for precise details on the licenses for each as well as their legal texts.